Early Career Academy

 2

-An annual in-person meeting held at the ECNP Congress, allowing face-to-face interactions and the opportunity to engage with peers and experts in the field
+An annual in-person meeting held just before the ECNP Congress, allowing face-to-face interactions and the opportunity to engage with peers and experts in the field

 3